sys-deamon/fancy-quote/README.md

 ## Usage

-*Important!* This only works for Debian based distributions, support for other will be added later cuz im neub right now.
+*NOTE!* The installer only works for Debian based distributions, support for other will be added later cuz im neub right now.
+However you can just for now compile the source code yourself.

 ```shell
 git clone <URL>